pranjalsharmahp/Nearby-Merchants/README.md

 Nearby Merchants is a Flutter-based mobile application developed as a submission for the hackathon organized by FusionCards.
 The challenge was to build an app that retrieves the user's current location and displays a list of nearby merchants.

 ## Features
--Displays user's current location on an OpenStreetMap map -Dynamically plots merchants as markers based on realtime location of the user -Live data stream using Overpass API
+-Displays user's current location on an OpenStreetMap map.

+-Dynamically plots merchants as markers based on realtime location of the user.

+-Live data stream using Overpass API.

--Fullscreen map view
+-Fullscreen map view.

--Clean dark themed UI inspired by the UI/UX of the [FUSIONCARD.IN](https://www.fusioncards.in) website
+-Clean dark themed UI inspired by the UI/UX of the [FUSIONCARD.IN](https://www.fusioncards.in) website.

 ## Installation
-1. Clone the repository
+1. Clone the repository.

 `git clone https://github.com/pranjalsharmahp/Nearby-Merchants.git`
-2. Install dependencies
+2. Install dependencies.

 `flutter pub get`
-3. Run the app
+3. Run the app.

 `flutter run`

 ## Folder Structure